makrai/notes/baroni10-distributed-memory-corpus-sem-cl.md

   * LexDM suffixes: generate different links,
   * TypeDM: different counting scheme as part of a different scoring function

-## 5.2 Semantic Vector Manipulatio
+## 5.2 Semantic Vector Manipulation

 * Vector length and normalization
 * Cosine.
 We measure the similarity of two vectors x and y by the cosine